solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 log feature is disabled] in Azure Database for MySQL.
 Server level logging can be enabled by changing the `audit_log_enabled` server parameter.
-Once enabled, logs can be accessed through [Azure Monitor][22] and [Log Analytics] by turning on [diagnostic logging].
+Once enabled, logs can be accessed through [Azure Monitor][34] and [Log Analytics] by turning on [diagnostic logging].

-In addition to metrics, you can also enable MySQL logs to be ingested into Azure Monitor.
+In addition to metrics, it is also possible to enable MySQL logs to be ingested into Azure Monitor.
 While metrics are better suited for real-time decision-making, logs are also useful for deriving insights.
 One source of logs generated by Flexible Server is MySQL *audit logs*, which indicate connections, DDL and DML operations, and more.
 Many businesses utilize audit logs to meet compliance requirements, but they can impact performance.

-Once enabled, you can query the logs with KQL.
+Once enabled, KQL can be used to query the logs.
 For example, to query for user connection related events, run the following KQL query:

 ``` kql
 AzureDiagnostics